RobertLD/RobertLD.github.io/_posts/2024-01-29-Setting-up-Obsidian-with-Git-on-Mobile.md

 4. Navigate to Personal Access Tokens
 5. Click Generate New

-This will serve as your password
+This will serve as your password when configuring the [Obsidian Git Plugin](https://github.com/denolehov/obsidian-git).

+### That's it!